steedos/awesome-steedos-apps/README.md

 - [B2B Commerce](https://github.com/steedos/b2b-commerce) Design, build, and launch a business-to-business (B2B) commerce solution that enables retailers, wholesalers, or distributors to purchase goods or services from your brand.
 Powered by Steedos and Next.js Commerce.

+- [Contract Management](https://github.com/steedos/steedos-app-contract) Paper contracts are old school.
+With contract management software for Steedos, you can centralize contract storage, strengthen compliance, automate and accelerate the entire contract lifecycle, and much more.

 ## Third Party